 Thus, how can a low-caste represent national pride?
 Low caste must not claim dignity, let alone pride.
 The dignity of a low-caste threatens the corruption of religion of upper caste.
 To elevate their absurd aspirations and achievements to echelons of national pride!!
 How can then I brand my caste pride as national pride?
 All fault of this Constitution.
 Giving rights to women and Dalits.
 Considering them humans!!
 And that so equal to US!!
 Ghor Kalyug!!

 Vandana Katariya is not the first to face the wrath for her caste identity and certainly not the last.
 The Commonwealth Bronze medalist Jyoti is an acclaimed freestyle wrestler.
 Throughout her career she had to face systematic discrimination both on-field and off-field.
 In her words, “Being a Dalit has its own disadvantages.
 I have come across so many situations when I felt that I was being ill-treated owing to my low caste.
 Once in a domestic tourney I was deliberately made to lose a semifinal bout despite being a clear winner and I knew it was only because I was a Dalit.
-Stunningly, the bronze medal play-off bout was originally scheduled for the next day, but the organisers conducted the play-off bout the same day so that I do not get adequate recovery time – it was a deliberate attempt to deprive me of a medal.[9]
+Stunningly, the bronze medal play-off bout was originally scheduled for the next day, but the organisers conducted the play-off bout the same day so that I do not get adequate recovery time – it was a deliberate attempt to deprive me of a medal.“[9]

 Meanwhile Helen Thulasi, hailed as the “Lady Muhammad Ali of India”, owes her tragic downfall to her tussle with the caste-politics of the Federation officials.
 She was coerced to submit to sexual gratification and bribes to these officials, if she wanted to rise up her career ladder.[10]
 But the proud lady defied and took them to court.
-But as expected, it all ended in vain.
+As expected, it all ended in vain.
 Her defiance to submit herself as an obsequious slave to caste motivated sexual depravity would result in a death knelt to her career.

 Dr. Ambedkar would often highlight such kind of isolation which Dalits face in everyday life.
 He says: “Untouchability is the lowest depth to which the degradation of a human being can be carried.
 To be poor is bad but not so bad as to be an Untouchable.
 The poor can be proud.
 The Untouchable cannot be.
 To be reckoned low is bad but it is not so bad as to be an Untouchable.
 The low can rise above his status.
 An Untouchable cannot.
 To be suffering is bad but not so bad as to be an Untouchable.
 They shall some day be comforted.
 An Untouchable cannot hope for this.
 To have to be meek is bad but it is not so bad as to be an Untouchable.
 The meek if they do not inherit the earth may at least be strong.
 The Untouchable cannot hope for that.”[11]